SteelCompendium/data-bestiary-md/Bugbear Sneak.md

 | Keywords: Attack, Ranged, Weapon | Type: Action                   |
 | Distance: Ranged 8               | Target: 2 creatures or objects |

-Effect: Targets can’t hide from the sneak or their allies while bleeding from this ability.
+Effect: Targets can't hide from the sneak or their allies while bleeding from this ability.

 **Throw**